Appleshaw: The Village

+The Civil Parish

+The Civil parish of Appleshaw borders the other civil parishes of: Kimpton, Kyfield and Penton Grafton in Hampshire, and Chute Forest and Ludgershall in Wiltshire.
+Part of the border of the parish of Appleshaw makes up the Wiltshire-Hampshire border.

+The parish includes a few hamlets as well as the village of Appleshaw.
+This includes Ragged Appleshaw which's name "ragged" could possibly come from a corruption of 'roe gate' - the gate of the Royal Deer Forset of Chute.

+Parts of Redenham Park lie within the parish.

+History

+Fairs
-This small parish lies on the Wiltshire border and includes the hamlets of Redenham and Ragged Appleshaw, including part of Redenham Park.
-Granted the right to two annual fairs in 1658, Appleshaw became a rival to the great Weyhill sheep fair.

-The Salisbury Journal in 1801 reported that 15,000 sheep were sold at Appleshaw - a reduction on the previous year's total.
+In 1658, the parish was granted the right to two annual fairs, Appleshaw became a rival to the great Weyhill sheep fair.
+In 1801, The Salisbury Journal reported that 15,000 sheep were sold at Appleshaw, a reduction on the previous year's total.

+Sports

 W. G. Grace once played cricket here, with his bat made of Wallop willow.

+Recreation areas

 In the middle of the street a clock sticks out from a barn wall, placed there to celebrate Queen Victoria's jubilee.

+The name Appleshaw is derived from Old English ‘scarga’ - a shaugh or wood; thus Appleshaw may mean ‘apple wood’.

 Education

 Appleshaw has one school, Appleshaw St Peter's CE Primary School.